lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 If the check is done and the seed and the `expandedKey` are not consistent, the recipient MUST reject the private key as malformed.

+The seed consistency check consists of regenerating the expanded form from the seed via `ML-DSA.KeyGen_internal` and ensuring it is bytewise equal to the value presented in the private key.

 # Security Considerations

 The Security Considerations section of {{RFC5280}} applies to this